• Skip to primary navigation

 • As the fryums also have salt, add less salt and adjust accordingly.

-• I prepare this comparatively tangy and bit spicy than the regular vathal kuzhambu as the soaked fryums tastes better with spicy and tangy gravy.
+• I prepare this kuzhambu comparatively tangy and a bit more spicy than the regular vathal kuzhambu, as the soaked fryums taste better with spicy and tangy gravy.
 But adjust according to your preference.

 I am not a nutritionist.
 The nutritional information is provided as a courtesy and is an estimate only.
 It varies depending upon the product types or brands.